rbuffat/pyidf/README.md

 print bsd[(u'Vertex 1 Y-coordinate', 4)]
 ```

-All values with corresponding keys can be access by items:
+All values with corresponding keys of a data object can be accessed with the method items():
 ```python
 print bsd.items()
 ```